davidegat/Lotus123-on-reMarkable/README.md

 BOCHS is available on reMarkable thanks to Toltec repositories, Lotus 123 was a powerful piece of software I used back in school, and I still got a license, so why not? :D<br><br>
 Lotus 123 has everything you can expect from a spreadsheet, like formulas and charts, it is useful both for basic and advanced use and it can compete with modern spreadsheet software easily!

+<h2>Proof of concept, or a real solution?</h2>
+For some users, it's just a proof of concept.
+Some will not find useful to have a spreadsheet running this way.
+For me it has been life changing...
+A simple scenario: student breaks into my coffee break, test in hand.
+He complains about his results, and ask me to check points if it's alright.
+I open my reMarkable, insert test points into my pre-made spreadsheet, show him the right result in real time.
+No pc, no laptop, just my tablet I use everytime.
+Coffee is life :)
 <h2>Requirements</h2>
   <li>The reMarkable Tablet (1 or 2) and a motivated person, nerd-like guy/girl/* should be fine<br>
   <li>Basic reMarkable hacking: <a href="https://toltec-dev.org">Toltec</a> repository, oxide laucher, yaft, simple, ssh access to the thing<br>